cmsc240-f23/cmsc240-f23.github.io/lectures/lecture11.md

 If you are debugging a project that has multiple C++ files (.cpp) then you may have to open the file `tasks.json` in the `.vscode` folder and modify the line that says `"${file}",` and change it to `"*.cpp",`
 ![TasksJSON](../images/tasksJSON.png "TasksJSON")

+### Exercise 2 <a class="anchor" id="exercise_2"></a>

+The program in the `Debug` folder simulates a basic library system where books can be added, borrowed, returned, and listed.
+There's a runtime error in this program that you will need to find using the VSCode debugger.

+* Run and debug the code in the VSCode debugger.
+* Step through the code until you find and fix the runtime error.